jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

  - The number of tools always multiplies to fill niches.
  - Natural selection determines which tools lives on.

 Thus, we humans are biological vessels for technological evolution.
-As Cinderella demonstrated, our fate is mostly determined by the tools in our hands, not the genes in our cells.
+As Cinderella demonstrated, except for unfortuante cases, our fate is determined by the tools in our hands, not the genes in our cells.

 Our evolution requires innovators undertake the burden of inventing new technology, that becomes tools, that effectively becomes a new species once someone uses it.
 To connect people to adapatations requires a reason, which is best communicated with a story.
 Therefore, innovation requires storytelling inside marketing or ideology to connect person and tool.